FAQs

 Pricing at SkyFi is based on several variables, such as the kilometer size of a chosen area, the sensors selected, and the type of resolution chosen.

 A single Existing Image starts at $20, and a single New Image starts at $175.
+The selected area size, sensors, and resolution options will determine the total cost.

 For additional pricing details, please click here.